 I’m gonna be honest, you can definitely feel that weight difference between the adapters while riding.

 Is that good or bad?
 I’ll discuss that in the next section.

 Are They Good Cruisers?

-Although YOW does have a hole in the top left of their adapter, where you can screw a bolt in and lock the adapter in place, which they say turns it into a cruiser, but from a functionality standpoint, it’s too high off the ground to be a cruiser and I never use it.
+Although YOW does have a hole in the top left of their adapter (removed in their Meraki adapter), where you can screw a bolt in and lock the adapter in place, which they say turns it into a cruiser, but from a functionality standpoint, it’s too high off the ground to be a cruiser and I never use it.
 The only time I used it was when someone asked me how it felt and that’s really all.

 This is the hardest part about this comparison… describing the difference of how they ride because I’d say they have a 65% similar feel.

 With both of these boards you can pump from a standstill and gain a lot of speed.

 I had a bunch of people asking about riding these boards in bowls and parks, but unfortunately, I have yet to do that because I have no local skateparks.

 But the main purpose in this Yow vs Smoothstar comparison is to describe the feeling of each and I think you can then translate that to which one you wanna use for a bowl type scenario.